-Factbox: The 2013 Nobel Prize season
+Factbox: The 2013 Nobel Prize Season

 Alice Munro (Canada)

 For - being a master of the contemporary short story.
-Munro is acclaimed for her finely tuned storytelling, which is characterized by clarity and psychological realism.
+Munro is acclaimed for her finely tuned storytelling, which is characterised by clarity and psychological realism.
 Some critics consider her a Canadian Chekhov.

 Peace: